laiyewfai/laiyewfai.github.io/README.md

-This is to record the daily reading, encounters and reflections of Thomas Lai.
+This is to record the daily reading, encounters and reflections of Lai Yew Fai